IHE/RAD.IRA/input/pagecontent/rad-x10.md

 The `issue[0].severity` of the `operationoutcome` context shall be set to `information`.

-If the Manager initiated the `syncerror` event (instead of receiving a `syncerror` event from a Sender), then it:
-- shall generate a new `event.id`
+For `syncerror` initiated by the Manager, the Manager shall set the `operationoutcome` `issue[0].details` as follow:
+- `issue[0].details.coding[0].code` shall be the `event.id` of the event that triggered the error, or a generated ID for non-event triggered errors
+- `issue[0].details.coding[1].code` shall be the `event`.`hub.event` of the event that triggered the error, or `synncerror` for non-event triggered errors
-- shall leave the code value in `issue[0].details.coding[2]` (i.e. Subscriber's name) as empty
+- `issue[0].details.coding[2].code` shall be the Receiver's `subscriber.name`

 If the Manager initiated the `syncerror` event because it detected a websocket connection issue with the Receiver, then the Manager shall unsubscribe the Receiver and drop the websocket connection.

-> Note: In this case, the Manager shall only send `syncerror` event to the affected Receiver and not broadcast the event to other Receivers that subscribed to `syncerror` event.

 ##### 2:3.X10.4.3.3 Expected Actions

-The Receiver shall report the error according to its business logic.
-For example, display an error message to the user.
+The Receiver may handle the error according to its business logic.
+For example, display an error message to the user, or close the context.

-The error being reported shall include the following attributes from the `operationoutcome` context:
-- The id of the event from `issue[0].details.coding[0]`
-- The name of the event from `issue[0].details.coding[1]`
-- The Subscriber's name that originated the `syncerror` event from `issue[0].details.coding[2]`
+Since the `event.id` is an opaque ID, the Receiver may consider finding the corresponding `contexts` that match the `event.id` in `issue[0].details.coding[0].code` and use them in the error handling logic.

 #### 2:3.X10.4.4 Send SyncError Response Message